Another Word For KNOW

 mean

-Noun : (now chiefly in the plural) A method or course of action used to achieve some result.
+Noun : (now chiefly in the plural form means, also in a singular sense) A method or course of action used to achieve some result.

 Noun : Something which is intermediate or in the middle; an intermediate value or range of values; a medium.